 Task: You'll ask students to listen to some very short stories and answer questions about them.
 The language in these stories purposefully uses complex sentence structures similar to academic language.
 Direct students to answer "yes" if they're sure the answer is yes, "no" if they're sure the answer is no, and "maybe" if the story doesn't clearly tell them the answer.
+The use of "maybe" as a correct answer is one way to assess your student's metalinguistic ability; it shows "Can the student consider whether they don't have enough information to know?"

 Teresa has a gray and white kitten that likes to play with string.
 The kitten's name is Fluffy. a.
-Is Teresa's kitten black?
-Y (N) М b.
+Is Teresa's kitten black? Υ (N) М b.
 Does Teresa's kitten like to play with string?
 (Y) N М c.
-Does Teresa have a dog? Υ N (M)
+Does Teresa have a dog?
+Y N (M)